zachwlewis/6ft/README.md

 Whenever a `QuestObjective` recieves a matching game event, it will increment `currentValue`.
 If `currentValue` matches or exceeds `goalValue`, it will alert its associated quest by calling `parent.onObjectiveComplete()`.

 Whenever `onObjectiveComplete()` is called, the `Quest` it will check `isComplete()` for each objective in `objectives`.
-If all objectives are complete, it will dispatch a game event to notify all quests that it has been completed, and transition to `COMPLETE`.
+If all objectives are complete, it will dispatch a game event to notify all quests that it has been completed, update each achievement in `achievements` and transition to `COMPLETE`.

 #### Becoming Available